Frequently Asked Questions (FAQ)

 The ATUS data contain information for only one member of each household over one 24-hour period.

-With the exception of secondary child care (defined as having a child in one's care while engaged in another activity), secondary eldercare (defined as having an elder person in one's care while engaged in another activity), and secondary eating and drinking (collected as part of the Eating and Health module fielded from 2006 to 2008), information on secondary activities is not routinely collected.
+With the exception of secondary child care (defined as having a child in one's care while engaged in another activity), secondary eldercare (defined as having an elder person in one's care while engaged in another activity), and secondary eating and drinking (collected as part of the Eating and Health module fielded from 2006 to 2008 and 2014 to 2016), information on secondary activities is not routinely collected.

 Although the ATUS sample size is large relative to past time use studies, the ATUS is a sample survey and there may be too few observations for some subpopulations to study them separately.